Associate Teaching Professor

-Prior to coming to Penn State, he worked as a staff photographer and chief photographer for the Pittsburgh Post-Gazette.
-Beale’s photojournalism, including assignments for The Associated Press, has been widely published on websites and in newspapers, magazines, and books.
+Prior to coming to Penn State in 2006, Beale worked for more than 20 years as a staff photographer and chief photographer for the Pittsburgh Post-Gazette.
+Still active in what he teaches, his freelance photojournalism, including assignments for The Associated Press and ESPN.com, has been widely published on websites and in newspapers, magazines, and books.

 Beale is a founding faculty member and the coordinator of the Keystone Multimedia Workshop, which has provided video training for journalists and communicators since 2007.
 He is an FAA-certified drone pilot, utilizing the latest technology for capturing still photos and video for publication.

 In 2017, Beale was one of six professors chosen from those teaching at Penn State’s more than 20 campuses to be awarded the George W. Atherton Award for Excellence in Teaching.
 In 2010 he received the College of Communications Deans’ Excellence Award for Integrated Scholarship.

 Beale has served as a judge for numerous national, regional, and state journalism competitions.
 Through his work as a board member for the Pennsylvania School Press Association, he was instrumental in the establishment of annual regional and state high school journalism competitions in Pennsylvania.